indygreg/python-zstandard/README.rst

 The API is also not guaranteed to be stable.
 Expect changes.

-Only Python 3.5 is heavily tested so far.
-Support for older versions of Python is coming.

 Requirements
 ============

-This extension is designed to run with Python 2.6, 2.7, 3.4, and 3.5.
+This extension is designed to run with Python 2.6, 2.7, 3.3, 3.4, and 3.5.
 However, not all versions may run while the project is in alpha state.

 Comparison to Other Python Bindings
 ===================================